Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Super Tank create car showers with these cars.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Repeat the same number to increase its chances of being chosen.
-			// Character limit: 6
 			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
-			// Empty: Pick randomly between 1-3.
+			// 0 OR 7: Pick randomly between the 3 cars.
 			// 1: Small car with a big hatchback.
 			// 2: Car that looks like a Chevrolet Impala SS.
-			// 3: Car that looks like a Sixth Generation Chevrolet Impala.
+			// 4: Car that looks like a Sixth Generation Chevrolet Impala.
-			"Car Options"				"123"
+			"Car Options"				"0"

 			// The radius of the Super Tank's car shower.
 			// --